Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The Fenchel-Nielsen system contains an ordered set of geodesics on the surface $\mathcal{R}$.
-Let us assign an ordering for the boundary components of the pairs of pants obtained from $\mathcal{R}_0$ as a result of a pair of pants decomposition of $\mathcal{R}$ along the coordinate geodesics of the Fenchel-Nielsen system.
-In the most cases, the ordering of the coordinate geodesics and boundary elements of $\mathcal{R}_0$ induces an ordering of the boundary elements of the pairs of pants.
+\paragraph{The Ordering for the Boundary Components of the Pairs of Pants:} The FN system contains an ordered set of geodesics on $\mathcal{R}$.
+Let us assign an ordering for the boundary components of the pairs of pants obtained from $\mathcal{R}_0$ as a result of a pair of pants decomposition of $\mathcal{R}$ along the coordinate geodesics of the FN system.
+In most cases, the ordering of the coordinate geodesics and boundary elements of $\mathcal{R}_0$ induces an ordering of the boundaries of the pairs of pants.
 There are two exceptional cases in which there are two boundary elements of a pair of pants $P$ corresponding to just one coordinate geodesic of $\mathcal{R}_0$.
 They are the following.

-\begin{itemize} \item $\mathcal{R}_0$ is torus with one puncture.
+\begin{itemize} \item[(1)] $\mathcal{R}_0$ is a torus with one puncture.
 In this case, two of the boundary elements of the pair of pants $P$ are hyperbolic, necessarily of the same size, and the third one is parabolic.
 It is not possible to differentiate between the two boundary elements of $P$ corresponding to one coordinate geodesic on $\mathcal{R}_0$.

-\item The pair of pants $P\subset \mathcal{R}_0$ having one boundary element, $ b_1$, corresponds to an attaching geodesic on $\mathcal{R}_0$.
-While the other two boundary elements $b_2, b_3$ both correspond to the same handle geodesic.
+\item[(2)] The pair of pants $P\subset \mathcal{R}_0$ with one boundary element, $ b_1$, corresponds to an attaching geodesic on $\mathcal{R}_0$.
+While the other two boundaries $b_2, b_3$ both correspond to the same handle geodesic.
 Which boundary element of $P$ we call $b_2$ or $b_3$ is arbitrary. \end{itemize}

-If the surface is not an example of exceptional case then we shall label the boundary elements of the pair of pants, $P_i$, as $b_{i,1},b_{i,2},b_{i,3}$, in the following order: {\it hyperbolic boundary elements come before the parabolic boundary elements}.
+If the surface is not an example of an exceptional case then we shall label the boundary elements of the pair of pants $P_i$ as $b_{i,1},b_{i,2},b_{i,3}$, in the following order: {\it hyperbolic boundary elements come before the parabolic boundary elements}.